The videos above were produced in 2020. For the latest treatment options, speak with your doctor.

 What is an NTRK gene fusion?

-In a tumor with an NTRK gene fusion, a piece of the NTRK gene and a piece of an unrelated gene fuse, or join, together.
-This activates the NTRK gene in a way that causes uncontrolled cell growth and cancer.
-NTRK gene fusions are present in many different types of cancer.
-Though NTRK gene fusions are rare in lung cancer (less than 1% of cases), there is an effective treatment for it, so it is very important to know if a patient has an NTRK gene fusion.
+Errors in the NTRK gene are one type of lung cancer biomarker.
+In a tumor with an NTRK gene fusion, a piece of the NTRK gene fuses, or joins, with a piece of another, unrelated gene.
+This fusion activates the NTRK gene in a way that causes uncontrolled cell growth and cancer.
+NTRK gene fusions can occur in many different types of cancer, but they are rare in lung cancer, found in less than 1% of all lung cancer cases.
+Even though they are uncommon, it is very important to know if you have one, because there is an effective treatment available for patients whose lung cancer has NTRK gene fusions.

 Who is most likely to have an NTRK gene fusion?